-Which means that you will also be dealing with this ex as well.
+This means that you will also be dealing with this ex as well.

-Even if you don’t come into the picture until years later, there may still be hard feelings, and some power struggles between your new spouse and their ex and maybe even you, as the ex may feel like they have been replaced or you are encroaching on their children’s lives.
+Even if you don’t come into the picture until years later, there may still be hard feelings and some power struggles between your new spouse and their ex and maybe even you, as the ex may feel like they have been replaced or you are encroaching on their children’s lives.

 Comparing with former spouses

 Your spouse-to-be was married before—so does that mean they will always compare you to their former spouse?
 It’s worth talking about openly.
-Obviously you are a different person than their first spouse, but it will be hard for them to not compare someone they spent their life with.
+Obviously, you are a different person than their first spouse, but it will be hard for them to not compare someone they spent their life with.